 These no-bake oreo protein cookies and cream balls have chunky peanut butter, oats, cookies and cream protein powder, and rolled in real Oreo cookie thins!Jump to Recipe

-The calories and macros per protein ball is 172 calories, 6 grams protein, 18 grams carbs, and 9 grams of healthy fats.
+The calories and macros per Oreo protein ball is 172 calories, 6 grams protein, 18 grams carbs, and 9 grams of healthy fats.

 Protein balls, made with protein powder, are somewhat of a new snack.
 In fact, protein powder didn’t even exist before the 1950’s (source).
 According to the article, “the first protein powder marketed to weightlifters, containing soy beans, wheat germ and sea kelp.”

 Since that first protein powder made with soy beans and sea kelp, it’s gotten a lot more palatable.
-Made with whey or casein in my personal experience, the protein powder of today is much more palatable!
+Made with whey or casein in my personal experience, the protein powder of today is much more enjoyable!

 After realizing you could get a whopping 20+ grams of protein from protein powder, without having to drink it, I was hooked on protein powder recipes.
 Eating my calories, rather than drinking them is so much more satiating!